-As an investor myself, I am always interested in not only the operating expenses of a company but also would like to know how the operating expenses have performed with respect to revenue.
-With this said, we can derive a ratio by dividing the operating expenses or costs with respect to sales to track the trend of a company’s expenses over time.
+As an investor myself, I am always interested in not only the operating costs of a company but also want to know how the costs have changed with respect to revenue.

-For Tesla, the cost to sales ratio is the perfect metric to measure the company’s expenses against revenue due to the company’s significant increase in operating expenses in the past 5 years.
+For Tesla, the cost to sales ratio is the perfect metric to measure expenses against revenue as the company carries a significant amount of operating expenses.

 Let’s take a look!

 Tesla’s Operating Costs (Quarterly)

 Before diving into the ratio, let’s have a quick look at Tesla’s quarterly operating costs for the period from 2015 to 2021 which is shown in the above chart.

 As seen from the chart, Tesla’s operating costs have gone up quite significantly over the last 5 years.

 The company’s quarterly operating costs were less than $400 million back in 2015 but the figures have gone beyond $1.6 billion per quarter in 2021, a new high for Tesla.